rbuskens/spinnaker.github.io/documentation/getting_started.md

 To walk you through some of the basics with Spinnaker, you're going to setup a Spinnaker pipeline that bakes a virtual machine (VM) image containing redis, then deploys that image to a test cluster.

+Note here that the us-east-1a availability zone is currently full, so it will need to be deselected in the corresponding 'region' checkbox list for each of these steps.

 ### Create a Spinnaker application